 STEP 2: Gather the following documents, and make one photocopy of each.

 (If the document has information back to back, for example, the Permesso di Soggiorno, then the photocopy should also be back to back, just like the original – not on separate sheets, and not two sides of the document on the same side of the sheet!):

 - Form for Extracomunitari

-- Permesso di Soggiorno (or for newcomers, the receipts given by Poste Italiane when you applied for the Soggiorno)
+- Permesso di Soggiorno (or for old timers with expired soggiorno, and for newcomers: the receipts given by Poste Italiane when you applied for the Soggiorno)

 - Certificato di Iscrizione from the University

 - Codice Fiscale (if renewing: your old Tessera Sanitaria instead)

 - If renewing: the “LIBRETTO” given to you the last time you applied; it is the bond paper with missing 1/4 part, with the words on the upper left: “Regione Lazio” and “TESSERA DI ISCRIZIONE AL SERVIZIO SANITARIO REGIONALE”, and on the lower half, “ELENCO STUDI MEDICI” (some also call this the “cedolino”).

 - If delegating: Delega form, and the Delegate’s document stated in the Delega form

 - To make the payment, you (or your Delegate) may go to any post office, get a number by pressing the button for Servizi Finanziari – Bolletini (usually button letter F), and wait for your turn to be called.
 Pay the corresponding amount, plus the processing fee of around €1.50.
 Make two photocopies of the Poste receipt: one for the ASL, and one for your files.